wuihee/CSE123/creative_project_1/README.md

 # Survivor Game

-## Learning Objectives

-- Define relationships between Java classes using inheritance, abstract classes, and references
-- Write a Java class that extends a given abstract class
-- Produce clear and effective documentation to improve comprehension and maintainability of classes
-- Write classes that are readable and maintainable, and that conform to provided guidelines for style, and implementation

 ## Implementation Requirements

 - Each type of task should be represented by a class that extends the Task class.